What are the supported integration methods for Canadian transaction processing?

 How do I format Canadian Routing Numbers?

-Canadian routing numbers must be created from the financial institution's Magnetic Ink Character Recognition (MICR) code.
-For example, if a bank's MICR code is BBBBB-AAA, then its routing number in Forte's system would be 0AAABBBBB.
-The leading digit should always be zero.
+Canadian routing numbers can be entered directly with eight digits as it appears on the financial institution's Magnetic Ink Character Recognition (MICR) code or as nine digits created from MICR code.
+For example, if a bank's MICR code is BBBBB-AAA, then its routing number in Forte's system can be entered as BBBBBAAA (no spaces or dashes, only digits) or 0AAABBBBB (With zero inserted as the leading digit).
 The three-digit code (AAA in our example) represents the financial institution, while the five-digit code (BBBBB) identifies the branch.
-For a directory of Canadian financial institutions, click here.
-For more information on the Canadian routing number system, click here.
+For a directory of Canadian financial institutions, click here, and for the directory of branches click here.

 Can I use the REST API Applications object for Canadian Merchants?